Definitions

 • To reduce the sanction, for example, by reducing the period of the suspension

-The sanctions that were ordered in the original Tribunal decision will be stayed (i.e. stopped from being imposed on the Student’s record), and will not take effect, unless otherwise ordered by the Senior Chair of the Tribunal.
-Therefore, the transcript will appear as it had prior to the order of the Tribunal.
+Upon the filing of a Notice of Appeal, the sanctions that were ordered in the original Tribunal decision will be stayed (i.e. stopped from being imposed on the Student’s record), and will not take effect, unless otherwise ordered by the Senior Chair of the Tribunal.
+Therefore, the Student's transcript will appear as it had prior to the order of the Tribunal.

 A new trial or hearing.
-In Discipline Appeal matters, there may be exceptional circumstances where the panel may allow the introduction of further evidence which was not available or adduced at the time of the original hearing.
+Generally, an appeal before the Discipline Appeals Board is not a trial de novo.
+An appeal is based solely on the evidence and exhibits (e.g. documents) filed at the Tribunal Hearing.
+However, there may be exceptional circumstances where the panel may allow the introduction of further evidence which was not available or adduced at the time of the original hearing.